csc-training/geocomputing/python/roihu/README.md

-# Python Puhti examples
+# Python Roihu examples

-Here are examples for running Python code on CSC's Puhti supercomputer as different job styles:
+Here are examples for running Python code on CSC's Roihu supercomputer as different job styles:

 * Interactive - for developing your scripts, usually with limited test data.
 * Via batch jobs - for computationally more demanding analysis: